 I made a tumbler quilt a while ago, had it quilted (thanks again Sandy!!) and thought it was just OK.
+Not great, just OK.
 I decided to put a tree on the quilt- a tree with no leaves, and calling the piece Last Tree Standing.
-I appliquéd the tree to the quilt, then painted on more branches.. better but still not great So it sat, while I waited for inspiration.
+I appliquéd the tree to the quilt, then painted on more branches.. better but still not great.
+So it sat, while I waited for inspiration.

 Then I remembered a discussion with Lorraine Roy at the Toronto Outdoor Art Fair a few years ago.
 She is a local textile artist whose work I have long admired.
 Her images of trees are stunning and the foliage is created by cutting incredibly small pieces of fabric, then overlaid with organza, and free-motion quilted.I have since seen this technique elsewhere, called confetti quilting.

 I wasn’t sure if this was for me, so I cut some light, mid and dark green fabrics into small bits and tossed them onto the quilt.. this might work!
 When I overlaid this with organza, however, I felt it created a barrier to the leaves and seemed too visible.
 Back to the drawing board.
 How else could I attach these tiny bits to the quilt?

 First, I tried just doing some stitching to attach them to the quilt.
 I did like the way it gave a 3D look to the leaves, but I decided this required more time than I wanted to give it.

 I ended up using two different techniques to attach the fabric.
 The first involves Mistyfuse.
 I cut some into small pieces, placed it on parchment paper, and distributed my fabric bits on top.
 I added another layer of parchment paper on top of this, ironed the fabrics to the Mistyfuse, and let it cool.
 I carefully peeled this off the parchment paper, and fused it in place on the quilt.
 I liked this, but needed to fill in some areas more lightly.